Creating maps

 Map Layers

-Clicking on the Edit layers settings, a popup will open.
-There, you can add, remove and rearrange layers, define their types and whether its legends will be shown on the map.
-Also, you can selec which specific interactions you want to work with this especific map by clicking on Load interactions.
+Clicking on Edit layers settings opens a popup.
+There, you can add, remove and rearrange layers, define their types, and whether their legends will be shown on the map.
+You can also load specific interactions for each layer by clicking on Load interactions.

-A legend can be of one of these types:
+Each layer's legend can be set to one of these types:

-• Swappable: only one swappable layer can be visible at a time.
+• Swappable: Only one swappable layer is visible at a time (radio behavior).
+Good for comparing different datasets.

 Layer settings

-On the Related posts panel, you can set which geolocated posts will be used as markers on the post.
-You can filter the posts by categories, tags, dates interval or, for advanced uses, meta queries using WordPress post_meta.
+On the Related posts panel, you can set which geolocated posts will be used as markers on the map.
+You can filter posts by categories, tags, date interval, or — for advanced uses — meta queries using WordPress post_meta.

 Related posts